-• Hampshire College Health Services 413.559.5458.
-Clinic hours are 8:30 a.m. to 5:00 p.m. weekdays.
-When Health Services is closed during the academic year (nights, weekends, and during vacation periods), students with emergencies may been seen at one of the locations listed below.

-- The College also has a student-run Emergency Medical Service, staffed by student EMTs, that provides emergency medical services to the Hampshire College community, and can direct students to any of the locations below, 413.559.5555. - Law Enforcement: All Hampshire community members have the right to report Sexual Misconduct Violations that may constitute a crime to local law enforcement ("Police").
+- Hampshire College Health Services 413.559.5458.
+Clinic hours are 8:30 a.m. to 4:30 p.m. weekdays.
+When Health Services is closed during the academic year (nights, weekends, and during vacation periods), students with emergencies may been seen at one of the locations listed below. - On weekends, a student-run Emergency Medical Service on-call, staffed by student EMTs, and supervised by Campus Safety and Security can provide emergency medical services, and can direct students to any of the locations below, 413.559.5424. - Law Enforcement: All Hampshire community members have the right to report Sexual Misconduct Violations that may constitute a crime to local law enforcement ("Police").
 Police have unique legal authority to seek and execute search warrants, to collect forensic evidence that may have been left at the scene or at other relevant locations, to obtain cell phone and electronic records, and to make an arrest when supported by probable cause to believe a crime has been committed.
 Police are also able to provide assistance in seeking Emergency Protective Orders (see below). - Hampshire College Campus Safety can be reached by dialing 413.559.5424.
-Students seeking medical attention at Hampshire College Health Services can ask that police be called on their behalf. - o Town of Amherst Police can be reached by dialing "911" (for emergencies) or 413.259.3000 (for non-emergencies). - Crisis Resources (Support and Counseling): All Hampshire community members are urged to seek immediate emotional support after any Sexual Misconduct Violation.
+Students seeking medical attention at Hampshire College Health Services can ask that police be called on their behalf.

+- Town of Amherst Police can be reached by dialing "911" (for emergencies) or 413.259.3000 (for nonemergencies). - Crisis Resources (Support and Counseling): All Hampshire community members are urged to seek immediate emotional support after any Sexual Misconduct Violation.
 There are a number of resources and "hotlines" for crisis counseling, both at the College and in the local community.
 Some of these resources are able to maintain legally-protected confidentiality.
 Crisis counselors can provide trauma-informed support and offer information about reporting options.